chingu-voyage5/Geckos-Team-16/README.md

 git checkout <your branch name>
 git merge upstream/dev
 ```
-Fix any conflicts and push your new branch to origin (your fork on Github).
+Fix any conflicts and push your new branch to origin (your fork on Github):
+`git push origin <your branch name>`

 In your repo on Github, make a pull request from your new branch against the `dev` branch of the original repo.